 Archived reference costs

-Please see the page 2018/19 National Cost Collection Data Publication for the data from the 2018/19 financial year and the page Archived Reference Costs to view the reference costs for the financial years 2017/18 and 2016/17, along with a link to earlier cost collections on the Department of Health website.
+Please see the pages 2019/20 National Cost Collection Data Publication and 2018/19 National Cost Collection Data Publication for the data from the past two years, and the page Archived Reference Costs to view the reference costs for the financial years 2017/18 and 2016/17, along with a link to earlier cost collections on the Department of Health website.